RedPillNow/hello-engage/README.md

 * `compileTs.js` - Compiles TypeScript based on `tsconfig.json`
 * `deploy.js` - Zips up and deploys files to `AWS Lambda`
 * `firestore-import.js` - Imports the `firebase-entries-import.json` file into `Firestore`.
 Uses `hello-engage-a735c55c95c7.json` for authentication.
 That file is the private/public key for a service account.
+* `sessions-parser.js <fieldToReturn> <outputFileName>` - Will scan each session from `firebase-entries-import`, look at the field passed in, remove all the stop words from the value of the field and create `SLOT` values for that field and dump them to the `outputFileName` or if no output file is defined to the console

 ## Relevant Links